 Mr. Author told me he valued my work and appreciated my honesty.
 He could hear in my voice how terrible I felt and understood I simply made a mistake.
 After we hung up, I had an unexpected emotional release and I cried

-- I cried because telling this man I made a mistake was very difficult.
+- because telling this man I made a mistake was very difficult.

-- I cried because the perfectionist in me was still beating me up.
+- the perfectionist in me was still beating me up.

-- I cried because I was honest and it felt good.
+- because I was honest and it felt good.

-- I cried because I realized, even if he decided not to work with me, being honest and standing in integrity felt better than any check in my hand would.
+- I realized, even if he decided not to work with me, being honest and standing in integrity felt better than any check in my hand would.

 Looking back, I can safely say that even if Mr. Author told me to go fly a kite, I still would have felt free and safe, because I told the truth.
 There were no stories to protect and no lies to continue to weave.